VivianKuKu/CASA0016_DeskElf_Making-Designing-Building-Connected-Sensor-Systems/README.md

 ### 3. The Things Network Setup

 The Things Network (TTN) is a global, open, and crowd-sourced initiative to create an Internet of Things data network over LoRaWAN technology.
-To send sensor data to TTN, one of the most important things is to check the coverage of the LoRa gateway in the TTN Mapper (The Things Network, 2021c) or to consider deploying a gateway by yourself.
-Once creating a TTN account, a new application should be created, and the device must be registered for the application.
-Besides, users should obtain the Frequency Plan according to the location of devices, as an example, EU863-870 is used in the United Kingdom.
+Apart from setting up for Arduino IDE and TTN account, there are several issues should be considered.

+1. Check the coverage of the LoRa gateway

 TTN Mapper– https://ttnmapper.org/heatmap/

+2. Check the Frequency Plan

 TTN Frequency Plan by Country– https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country/

 TTN Frequency Plans– https://www.thethingsnetwork.org/docs/lorawan/frequency-plans/

+(note: DeskElf uses EU863-870 as it is based in the United Kingdom, you should change it to your frequency plan according to your location)

+3. Check the limitation of TTN

 TTN Limitation– https://www.thethingsnetwork.org/docs/lorawan/limitations/

+4. Check the further data application

 TTN data application– https://www.thethingsnetwork.org/docs/applications/mqtt/